cloudmesh/classes/docs/source/lesson/cloud/futuresystems.rst

 ===============================================================================

 .. warning:: This cloud is being updated so this guide will **not work
 	     completely**.
-However the commands to openstack provide a good introduction to any openstack cloud.
-Naturally account management will be different.
+However, the commands to OpenStack provide a good introduction to any OpenStack cloud.
+Naturally, account management will be different.

 This lesson provides a short guide to start using OpenStack on FutureSystems.